 The viewpoint is really just a photo spot but its an easy stop, so worth it.

 As above, you can find the specific viewpoint near Wanagiri Hills and marked as ‘Trekking Point’ on the map.

 If you’re up for a bit of a hiking trip, you can of course walk around the lakes themselves.
 Either this can be done as a guided tour – either booked through your hotel in Munduk (preferred if you are staying there), or through a local Twin Lake Bali tour operator like Bali Jungle Trekking – or you can self-guide it.

 It’s usually better to pay for a guide, since they’ll organise a dugout canoe which takes you to two ‘hidden’ jungle temples – the Telaga Aye Temple and Dalem Temple.
-This is usually not possible without a guide.
+To get to these hidden gems is usually not possible without a guide.

 If you do decide to do it sans local guide, you’ll still see lush jungles, local birds and perhaps even some naughty macaque monkeys hanging in the trees.

 Looking for more to do in the Twin Lakes?
 You can rent a kayak or even go fishing near the lake.
 Talk to your hotel, driver or guide to organize this for you.

 The best time of year to visit the Twin Lake and its nearby attractions is between June to August, when it’s not very hot and also not raining.
 We visited in October and while it was a bit warm, most of the walk is in the shade and so quite bearable.